jialubio/HPC_tutorial/README.md

 # Best Practice
 + For large-scale simulations, it is suggested to make each job within a job array run for at least a few minutes.
 This helps ensure efficient utilization of resources.
 + When allocating resources, ensure you are using the appropriate number of compute cores and memory.
 Allocating more compute cores may allow for more parallel tasks, improving overall efficiency.
 Avoid over-requesting resources to prevent underutilization and longer queue times.
++ The cluster does not have unlimited space, it is important not explode the cluster storage as it is shared by many users.
+It is a good habbit to download data and back up frequency.